-Chahar Bagh Boulevard is a historical and pleasant promenade street in Isfahan which dates back to the Safavid era, when shah Abbas I decided to change his capital city from Qazvin to Isfahan.
-It is a wide tree-covered street which starts from Si-O-Se-Pol (Bridge) and extends to the southern part of the city, Darvazeh Shiraz.
+Chahar Bagh Boulevard is a historical and pleasant promenade street in Isfahan.
+It dates back to the Safavid era, when shah Abbas I decided to change his capital city from Qazvin to Isfahan.
+This boulevard is a wide tree-covered street.
+Evidently, it starts from Si-O-Se-Pol (Bridge) and extends to the southern part of the city, Darvazeh Shiraz.

 Hasht Behesht Palace

-The historical edifice of Hasht Behesht surrounded by the beautiful garden of nightingale (Bagh-e Bolbol) is the only remaining palace in Chahar Bagh Boulevard.
-The palace is ranked among the world’s most remarkable buildings of the Safavid dynasty.
-Its wonderful tile works include delicate paintings of birds, reptiles, and predators.
+The historical edifice of Hasht Behesht is the only remaining palace in Chahar Bagh Boulevard.
+It is surrounded by the beautiful garden of nightingale (Bagh-e Bolbol).
+Ranked among the world’s most remarkable buildings of the Safavid dynasty.
+Amazingly, its wonderful tile works include delicate paintings of birds, reptiles, and predators.

-Si-O-Se Pol Bridge or “33 Bridge” is one of the most famous historical bridges of Isfahan that was built on the Zayandeh River between 1599 and 1602.
-This Bridge with 33 arches and 295 meters length was built by Allahverdi Khan on the order of Shah Abbas I. It is recommended to visit this wonderful bridge at night since the Esfahanis gather under the arches to sing.
+Si-O-Se Pol Bridge or “33 Bridge” is one of the most famous historical bridges of Isfahan.
+Built on the Zayandeh River between 1599 and 1602.
+Allahverdi Khan built this bridge with 33 arches and 295 meters length on the order of Shah Abbas I. It is recommended to visit this wonderful bridge at night since the Esfahanis gather under the arches to sing.

 Monar Jonban (Shaking Minarets)

 Monar Jonban is one of the fascinating and spectacular attractions of Isfahan.
-Its construction is based on Ilkhanid architecture and there are some tile works remaining of that era.
-The surprising feature of this monument is its minarets; by shaking one minaret, the other minaret and other parts of the building will shake as well.
+Its construction is based on Ilkhanid architecture.
+Besides, there are some tile works remaining of Ilkhanid era.
+The surprising feature of this monument is its minarets.
+Hence, by shaking one minaret, the other minaret and other parts of the building will shake as well.

-The amazing and historical Bridge of Khaju with 133 meters length was built during the reign of Shah Abbas II in about 1650.
-The unique feature of this bridge compared to other bridges of Isfahan is its marvelous building that was built in the middle of the bridge, which was the temporary residence of Shah Abbas and named Biglar Beigi.
+Another amazing bridge of Isfahan is Khaju Bridge.
+With 133 meters length built during the reign of Shah Abbas II in about 1650.
+The unique feature of this bridge compared to other bridges of Isfahan is its marvelous building.
+This building is in the middle of the bridge and was the temporary residence of Shah Abbas.

-This wonderful Armenian Church was built on the order of Shah Abbas II in Jolfa district, Isfahan.
-It was originally built as a prayer hall in 1606 and then renovated and extended to the current structure; including a tall tower, a clock tower, two domes and a library with valuable old manuscripts.
-The interior view of the church is beautifully decorated with gospel pictures and paintings.
+This wonderful Armenian Church built on the order of Shah Abbas II in Jolfa district, Isfahan.
+Vank Cathedral originally built as a prayer hall in 1606.
+Then, it was renovated and extended to the current structure.
+It includes a tall tower, a clock tower, two domes and a library with valuable old manuscripts.
+The interior view of the church beautifully decorated with gospel pictures and paintings.

-Jameh mosque, one of the oldest and biggest mosques of Iran, is located in the historic center of Isfahan.
-The construction of this stunning mosque dates back to the 8th century; however, it has experienced many renovations over these twelve centuries.
-Jameh mosque is considered as the museum of Islamic architecture due to its four-courtyard, double-shelled ribbed domes and amazing tile works.
+Jameh mosque is one of the oldest and biggest mosques of Iran.
+It is located in the historic center of Isfahan.
+The construction of this stunning mosque dates back to the 8th century.
+However, it has experienced many renovations over these twelve centuries.
+Jameh mosque considered as the museum of Islamic architecture due to its four-courtyard, double-shelled ribbed domes and amazing tile works.

 Qeysarieh bazaar, also known as Grand Bazaar and Soltani bazaar, was one of the greatest trading centers in the Safavid era.
 It is located on the north side of Naqsh-e Jahan square and connects to Atigh Square.
 There are some historical and religious buildings in the bazaar, and also, many stunning paintings on the ceiling of the entrance.